kmkr/splendid-nudibranch/content.md

 Title			Garden Eels
 Location		Dumaguete, The Philippines
 Tags			eel 2013
-Latin			?
+Latin
 Description		Sometimes mistaken for swaying seagrass, these small eels live in colonies that can reach over thousand individuals.
-Each eel has its own burrow in the sand which it rarely leaves.
+Each eel has its own burrow in the sand that it seldom leaves.

 DSC01151.jpg